Skip to main content

 Why these two differ

-The most material structural difference between these two funds is how each gains its market exposure.
-The Brandywine Global Opportunistic Fixed Income Fund holds a diversified portfolio of individually disclosed securities — including US Treasuries, Italian government bonds, a credit default swap position, and Colombian sovereign debt — whereas the Daintree Core Income PIE allocates 99.17% of its portfolio to a single underlying vehicle, the Daintree Core Income Trust NZD, making it a feeder-fund structure rather than a direct-securities portfolio.
-Investors in the Daintree fund are therefore exposed to an additional layer of structure whose underlying holdings are not visible in this snapshot.
+The most material structural difference between these two funds is their investment transparency and construction.
+The Brandywine Global Opportunistic Fixed Income Fund holds a diversified portfolio of directly disclosed securities — U.S. Treasuries, Italian government bonds, a high-yield credit default swap index position, Colombian sovereign debt, and cash — spread across its top five holdings.
+The Daintree Core Income PIE, by contrast, invests 99.17% of its assets into a single underlying vehicle, the Daintree Core Income Trust NZD, making it a feeder fund structure; investors are one step removed from the underlying securities.

 What's different at a glance